Guide to the Online Letters of T. S. Eliot, Volume 3: 1926-1927

 ‘Mr Eliot has seen an announcement of a contribution by yourself to a periodical called Beau which is published by The Two Worlds Publishing Company in New York.
 As this company is publishing parts of Ulysses without Mr Joyce’s permission, and as it has announced for another of its periodicals (The Two Worlds Monthly) that it proposes to reprint something of Mr Eliot’s without having asked his permission, he would be very interested to know whether you can give him any information about these people.’

-Eliot was also a tireless talent scout: alongside regular commissions for Herbert Palmer, he frequently reached out to influential figures like Conrad Aiken, Charles Whibley, Wyndham Lewis, and John Hayward.
-His central presence in the literary scenes of the era – including the Bloomsbury Group – gave him the perfect vantage point to shape the periodical.
-However, his uncompromising care for literary quality – and the joy he took in minutiae – could make him cutting, even toward those he admired.
+Eliot was also a tireless talent scout: alongside regular commissions for Herbert Palmer, these letters find him reaching out to figures like Conrad Aiken, Charles Whibley, Wyndham Lewis, and John Hayward.
+However, his uncompromising care for literary quality – and the pains he took over minutiae – could make him cutting, even toward those he admired.
 On 8 July 1926, he complains to J. M. Robertson that his essay ‘does not seem to set the Thames on fire’.
 Two days later, he bluntly informs D. N. Dalglish that her piece is ‘insufficiently interesting’.

-As well as rejection, in these letters we find Eliot sending authors elsewhere if their work did not fit The New Criterion.
+As well as rejection, in these letters we find Eliot directing authors elsewhere if their work did not fit The New Criterion.
 Writing to the literary agency Christy & Moore on July 31 1926, he notes that while their submitted story has ‘a good deal of interest and merit’, it would find a more suitable home in ‘several other periodicals’.
 On a number of occasions he points D. Fraser-Harris to other publications due to potential ‘disagreement[s]’ (10 May 1927) and, at another point, due to ‘a great deal of accepted material on hand’ that would make publication impossible (8 November 1927).
 Rather than discouraging contributors, he frequently redirects them.
-Sometimes it seems convenient.
-At other times Eliot seems to be sincerely acting as agent for those unable to find home for their work.
+At moments one suspects this was a convenience.
+At other times Eliot seems to be sincerely acting as agent for those unable to find a home for their work.

 Printing Matters

-Elsewhere in this volume, Eliot is interrupted by the practical mundanities of printing.
-On 28 October 1927, he inquires whether H. J. C. Grierson might be open to ‘cut [his] “Milton” until the time for publication is nearer’ as he does not know ‘whether [the issue] shall be cramped for space or not’.
-A concern for the page’s visual parameters – perhaps due to the expense of extra printing space – here appears to supersede the contents of the review itself, negative space treated as a commodity in Eliot’s perfectly curated periodical.
-Indeed, space in The New Criterion was precious at a typographical level.
-It had a simple appearance, with the beige octavo chosen to resemble the popular French monthly, La Nouvelle Revue Française.
+The New Criterion had a simple appearance, with the beige octavo chosen to resemble the popular French monthly, La Nouvelle Revue Française.
 It deliberately contained no images so as to not disrupt the flow of the contents, with ads only featured sparingly in later issues.
-Explaining the squeezing and pinching of works, Eliot’s desire to maintain his chosen aesthetic (or perhaps economic) flow is one of the persistent, if not fastidious, lines in this volume.
+Explaining the squeezing and pinching of works, Eliot’s desire to maintain his chosen aesthetic (or perhaps economic) flow is one of the persistent, if not fastidious, lines in these letters.

 However, aside from the obvious visual appeal of a well-formatted periodical, Eliot’s concern for the physical page may be a more cerebral one.
 We may trace this back to ‘The Idea of a Literary Review’, which was published in the first issue of The New Criterion.
 In it, Eliot says: